The "bite" of the old Rhodes vs. the smooth tine sound of the 70s and early 80s. What sounds the best?

 I still prefer the Rhodes though, being an Arturia V Collection owner I have both available as excellent softsynths, but there is just something wonderfully charming about the Rhodes sound.
 Unless as glossy as the DX7 Epiano, that is.

-― A victim managed to capture evidence of the gimp (bizarro gazzara), Wednesday, 27 November 2019 12:38 (two weeks ago) link
+― A victim managed to capture evidence of the gimp (bizarro gazzara), Wednesday, 27 November 2019 12:38 (eight months ago) link

 Overall?
 I prefer the Wurlitzer.
 The v1 Rhodes has that "bite", yes, but later Rhodes's don't, and vary in consistency.
 I find that the Rhodes has a broader resonance and is a higher quality sound, but the Wurlitzer is more playable, more reliable in getting an acute attack.